 Set $u' = u$.
-Find $a''$ that is disjoint from and isotopic to $a$ (note that the two-sidedness of curves is needed in this step); then, find a small enough perturbation $a'$ of $a''$ satisfying (i i) (do this for $b$ and $c$ as well).
+Find $a''$ that is disjoint from and isotopic to $a$ (note that the two-sidedness of curves is needed in this step); then, find a small enough perturbation $a'$ of $a''$ satisfying (ii) (do this for $b$ and $c$ as well).

 Now, choose a finite set $P\subset N$ so that any bigon between a pair from $u'$, $a'$, $b'$, $c'$ contains a point of $P$.
-Then, by the bigon criterion, this ensures that $u'$, $a'$, $b'$, are $c'$ are pairwise in minimal position in $N-P$.
+Then, by the bigon criterion, this ensures that $u'$, $a'$, $b'$, and $c'$ are pairwise in minimal position in $N-P$.

 By Lemma~\ref{distances_are_equivalent}, for any pair $d,e\in\{a,b,c\}$ we have that

 and